Instagram Combined Shape quotation Created with Sketch. 69

 Undergraduate Research

-We have tailored the Bachelor of Science in Biology program to be one of the best preparations for medical school.
-Just ask your advisor to help you choose the right combination of classes to help you succeed on your MCATs and at a competitive graduate school.
+We tailored the B.S. in Biology program to be one of the best preparations for medical school.
+Also, our new Biomedical Sciences program provides another route to fully customize your academic experiences for medical school.
+Ask your advisor to help you choose the right combination of classes to help you succeed on your MCATs or other entrance exams as you pursue a career as a doctor, physician assistant, ophthalmologist, or dentist.

 read more